SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Note: The settings for loading and saving the *Race Settings* specified on *Race Engineer* tab apply for the Virtual Race Spotter as well, as long as no other assistants are active.

 In the second group of fields labeled *Announcements*, you can enable or disable the individual messages and announcements of Elisa for the driver.
 If you don't like the short summary for the race start Elisa gives you after the first few laps, you can simply switch it off.
 Most announcements can only be enabled or disabled, but for the periodic distance information regarding your direct opponents you can set the number of laps between each update as well.
+You can even choose an update each sector, if you want the Spotter to be really verbose.
 For more information about the individual announcements and alerts, please see the [Spotter documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter#alerts--information).

 ### Tab *Team Server*